 The United Auto Workers (UAW) filed a petition with the National Labor Relations Board (NLRB) seeking to represent all students who provide instructional and research services (both graduate and undergraduate) and referred to collectively in this memo as “student assistants."

-The NLRB has now ruled that student assistants are employees who are entitled to form a union, and an election will be held shortly.
-The NLRB has rules about communication between supervisors and employees while an election is pending.
+The NLRB has now ruled that student assistants are employees who are entitled to form a union, and students have voted to form a union.
+The NLRB has rules about communication between supervisors and employees.
 Columbia faculty would likely be viewed as managerial employees and would need to follow legal restrictions not to interfere with the rights of student employees to engage in concerted activity or to organize to bargain collectively.
 Faculty in all likelihood would also be considered supervisors of student assistants whenever those students serve in such positions or when they have a reasonable expectation of doing so in the future.
 Accordingly, conduct by faculty “supervisors" or “managers” that violates the National Labor Relations Act (NLRA) would be attributable to the University, which might then be subject to unfair labor practice charges.

 As a practical matter, this would mean that the rules that generally govern communication between “employees” and their managers and supervisors would need to be followed by faculty when addressing union-related issues with student assistants.
 This does not mean that faculty could not express their opinions about these issues.
 In general, the NLRA gives members of the faculty the right to express their opinion on these subjects as long as they do so in a manner that avoids what the NLRB or the courts would construe to be threats, interrogations, promises of benefits or surveillance.
 Indeed, they would remain free to do so as long as a few simple rules are followed.